Top 10 Coaching Frameworks To Make Your Program Powerful

 The next stage is Obstacle, which is, as the name suggests, about identifying obstacles and challenges that stand in the way.
 This stage requires lots of effort as some obstacles may not be very easy to identify.
 They might be subconscious blocks that stand in the coachee’s way.

-The final stage is the Plan meaning that it is time to come up with an optimal plan full of short & long-term solutions toward the achievement of the goal.
+The final stage is the Plan, meaning that it is time to develop an optimal plan full of short & long-term solutions for achieving the goal.

 Solution-focused coaching model

-As the name suggests, the solution-focused coaching model is an extremely result-orientated coaching process.
+As the name suggests, the solution-focused coaching model is an extremely result-oriented coaching process.

 Solution-focused coaching model steps